makrai/notes/rogers2002-bertology.md

     * This suggests that the model does not form a generic idea of named entitis
     * although its F1 scores on NER probing tasks are high (Tenney+ 2019a)
-  * Broscheit (2019) find that fine-tuning BERT on Wikipedia entity linking "teaches" it additional entity knowledge, which would
+  * Broscheit (2019) find that fine-tuning BERT on Wikipedia entity linking "teaches" it additional entity knowledge
     * suggest that it did not absorb all the relevant entity information during pre-training on Wikipedia